Kiteretsu77/This_and_That_VDM/README.md

 ## <a name="Update"></a>Update 🔥🔥🔥
 - [x] Release the test code implementation of This&That
+- [x] Release the huggingface pretrained Bridge-trained paper weight (v1.0) of This&That
+- [ ] Release the huggingface pretrained Bridge-trained improved weight (v1.1) of This&That
+- [ ] Release the Gradio Demo && Huggingface Demo
+- [ ] Release the huggingface pretrained IssacGym-trained paper weight of This&That
+- [ ] Release the dataset curation
 - [ ] Release the train code implementation
-- [ ] Release the dataset curation

 :star: **If you like This&That, please help star this repo.
 Thanks!** :hugs: